Whistling Frog Tile Company

 A tradition in tile for over 30 years.

 Whistling Frog was founded in 1987 by Rick Pruckler.
-Creative by nature, he was involved in tile projects and installation pieces, like the People Mover murals in Detroit and the Michigan Welcome Center mural at the Ambassador Bridge, as well as years of instructing students in the art of ceramics.
+Creative by nature, he was involved in tile projects and installation pieces, like the People Mover murals in Detroit with Pewabic and the Michigan Welcome Center mural at the Ambassador Bridge with Hubert Massey, as well as years of instructing students in the art of ceramics.
 Additionally, he had the experience of hand-crafting the look and feel of the contemporary vase designs and glaze formulas used today by Pewabic Pottery in Detroit.
 After this, Rick knew he wanted to create a place where he could allow his artistic expertise to evolve unhindered.
 Thus, Whistling Frog Tile began.

 With this new-found freedom to create, designs came to life, incorporating elements of nature, traditional technique, and beautiful contrast.
 The architectural tile work was equally striking, utilizing techniques, custom glaze formulas, and unique design elements to create aesthetically beautiful spaces and inspire the senses.

 In 2011, Rick partnered with Tonya Lutz, a graduate of WSU, BFA with honors.
 A sculptor by nature, she was just what the company needed for the next step in its artistic evolution.
 The addition of her work ethic and original perspective allowed Whistling Frog’s tile line to expand even further.
 On the business side, she handles the admin, on the artistic side, she introduced tile narratives featuring woodland creatures, cats, & dogs.
 The Destination tile series continue to be an important endeavor for her.
 Feeling the need to have each tile make a difference in the world in addition to the delight they bring, she instituted the Saving Lives, Saving Lakes policy.
 Now, Whistling Frog helps preserve our natural world, with the sale of each and every tile, like a business should.